Equipping Learners, Sharing Hope

 Family Education Nights

 At Trinity First, we value holistic education for the whole family.
 Family Education Nights are our connection point to the parents.
 After a wholesome meal, kids have supervised play in the gym or outside while parents have an opportunity to learn and ask questions about parenting, education, and more.
 We need volunteers to host the meal and/or supervise the kids.
-We currently have two family nights per month, but are looking to increase to weekly Family Nights with the help of volunteers.
+We currently have around two family nights per month.

 Teachers have many tasks to complete, and the list often seems endless!
 Consider helping a teacher on special projects, which might include grading, copying, cutting, sorting, creating, and more.
 The teacher will have specific directions and tasks so no preparation or previous experience is necessary.